AlexDurr/enablement-interview/title.md

 We will be discussing Consul-Terraform-Sync and the benefits it provides.

-<mark>This presentation assumes the audience has experience with Terraform and is currently using or considering running a Consul service catalog!
-If the audience is not familiar with both Terraform and Consul, this is not the appropriate presentation.</mark>
+**This presentation assumes the audience has experience with Terraform and is currently using or considering running a Consul service catalog!
+If the audience is not familiar with both Terraform and Consul, this is not the appropriate presentation.**

 ---